panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Making a better design to handle volatile dependencies requires a bit more work, but the outcome worth it.

 The idea consists in applying the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) and decouple `Page` component from `cookieClient` and `cookieServer`.
-Instead, `Page` component is going to depend on an abstract interface `Cookie`.
+Instead, let's make the `Page` component depend on an abstract interface `Cookie`.

 First, let's define an interface `Cookie` that describes what methods a cookie library should implement: